 Map Page with two map windows, at right.
 The left map is active.

 Resize Window is another extremely handy feature for pages that have two major windows.
-You can change the horizontal size of the windows to suit your viewing preference.
+You can change the relative size of the windows, as well as horizontal or vertical layout, to suit your viewing preference.
 Here's how: